-If you are an informed and proactive accounting student but do not meet the coursework requirement for BAP, you should consider joining RAAP.
+If you are an informed and proactive accounting/analytics student but do not meet the coursework requirement for BAP, you should consider joining RAAP.
 RAAP members are invited to attend all Beta Alpha Psi professional meetings, but have fewer requirements than BAP candidates (and no service component).

 RAAP Member Requirements (per semester):